 That can be a smart move.
-For example, the Vanguard Inflation-Protected Securities Fund has averaged a return of 6.35 percent since its inception in 2000 through August 2014.
+For example, the Vanguard Inflation-Protected Securities Fund has averaged a before-tax return of 5.6% since its inception in 2000 through November 2015.

-Meanwhile, in 2008 -- as stocks were melting down -- the Vanguard fund lost just 2.85 percent and quickly rebounded the following year with a 10.8 percent gain.
+Meanwhile, in 2008 -- as stocks were melting down -- the Vanguard fund lost just 2.85% and quickly rebounded the following year with a 10.8% gain.

 However, investing in a TIPS mutual fund carries risks.
 Changes in interest rates can cause the value of TIPS bonds within a fund to lose value.
 And when fund investors see their investments going the wrong way, they often head for the exits en masse.
 The fund manager is then forced to sell securities at precisely the wrong time -- when they're losing money -- creating even more losses for those long-term investors who stay in the fund.

-Last year wasn't bad for TIPS funds.
-Through mid-December 2014, the inflation-protected bond category returned an average of 2.39 percent year to date, according to Morningstar.
+Like all investments, TIPS funds have their time to shine; 2015 wasn't one of them.
+Through late December 2015, the inflation-protected bond category returned an average of -2.63% year to date, according to Morningstar.